precice/precice.github.io/pages/tutorials/tutorials.md

 - [Flow over a heated plate: two meshes](tutorials-flow-over-heated-plate-two-meshes.html): A variant where the mesh used to transfer temperature is not the same as the one transferring heat fluxes.
 This allows us to use CalculiX as a solid solver.
 - [Flow over a heated plate: steady-state](tutorials-flow-over-heated-plate-steady-state.html): A steady-state version, with OpenFOAM and code_aster.
 - [Heat exchanger](tutorials-heat-exchanger.html): A three-field conjugate heat transfer case (explicit coupling, steady state), with OpenFOAM and CalculiX.
+- [Heat exchanger: simplified](tutorials-heat-exchanger-simplified.html): A simplified version of the heat exchanger tutorial.
+Apart from a simpler geometry, that case is transient and using the implicit multi-coupling scheme.
 - [Partitioned heat conduction: complex setup](tutorials-partitioned-heat-conduction-complex.html): A partitioned heat conduction case with FEniCS, showcasing advanced features and geometries.
 - [Partitioned heat conduction: direct access](tutorials-partitioned-heat-conduction-direct.html): A partitioned heat conduction case with Nutils, showcasing the direct mesh access feature.
 - [Partitioned elastic beam](tutorials-partitioned-elastic-beam.html): An experimental structure-structure coupling scenario, with two CalculiX solvers.